jarekzha/astar/README.md

 ## GO-PATH [WIP]

-A* pathfinding and optional smoothing
+A\* pathfinding and optional smoothing.
+Support the grid width, height in (0, 65535)

 ## Usage